 APPLYING TO MESA

-Sunday, June 7, 2020: Application submission deadline.
-The financial document must also be received by this date.
+Sunday, June 6, 2021: Application submission deadline.
+The financial document must also be received by this date. *Application deadline extended to Wednesday, June 30, 2021, for incoming freshmen in engineering.

-- Applications are accepted once a year during the months of March-June for the upcoming Fall semester.
+- Applications are accepted once a year during the end of the Spring semester and beginning of Summer semester for the upcoming Fall semester.

 - Students who miss the deadline or applied and were not accepted are welcome to apply the following year.